-At Alaska Youth Advocates, we develop resources independently and in partnership to share with the community.
+At the POWER Center at Alaska Behavioral Health, we develop resources independently and in partnership to share with the community.
 We also list some of the most valuable partner resources to result in greater capacity and strength to help young people.
 No single organization can do this alone.

 Youth Resource Guide

 In May 2020, our transition age youth staff developed this comprehensive resource guide for Anchorage youth.
 We can’t guarantee it will always be up to date, please feel free to let us know about needed changes.
 Our Peer Outreach Workers at the POWER Center are available to help youth access resources during open hours or by phone at 907-929-2633.

 Opportunities for Youth

 Que Pasa Anchorage